architecture-first/boa-showcase/docs/programming/Concepts.md

 The Actor's logic should map to Use Cases.
 This will help define not only the happy path, but the exception path and result in logic to handle the scenarios.

-## Extensibility and Grid Computing Support
+## Extensibility

-Actors can run in a Kubernetes cluster, a Docker Swarm, a Docker Compose environment, and a native environment that has access to the Redis Vicinity.
+Actors can run in a Kubernetes cluster, a Docker Swarm, a Docker Compose environment, and a native environment that has access to the Vicinity.
-In essence, the runtime model supports grid computing from any available platform.
+In essence, the runtime model supports processing from any available platform.

 ![](images/Vision/boa-general-documentation-Vision-Grid-Computing.drawio.png)